-- have stronger muscles and bones
+- stronger muscles and bones

 - lower blood pressure and blood cholesterol levels

-- have a better outlook on life
+- a better outlook on life

-Besides enjoying the health benefits of regular exercise, kids who are physically fit sleep better.
-They're also better able to handle physical and emotional challenges — from running to catch a bus to studying for a test.
+Besides enjoying the health benefits of regular exercise, fit kids sleep better.
+Exercise improves school performance and makes kids less likely to develop depression.
+Kids who exercise regularly are also better able to handle physical and emotional challenges — from running to catch a bus to studying for a test.

-The Three Elements of Fitness
+The 3 Elements of Fitness